lenis2000/homepage/_posts/papers/2012-08-16-GT-boundary.md

 characters of the infinite-dimensional unitary group.
 An equivalent description identifies the boundary with the set of doubly infinite totally nonnegative sequences.

-<br />A principal ingredient of Borodin-Olshanski's proof is a new explicit
-determinantal formula for the number of semi-standard Young tableaux of a given skew shape (or of Gelfand-Tsetlin schemes of trapezoidal shape).
+A principal ingredient of Borodin-Olshanski's proof is a new explicit determinantal formula for the number of semi-standard Young tableaux of a given skew shape (or of Gelfand-Tsetlin schemes of trapezoidal shape).
 We present a simpler and more direct derivation of that formula using the Cauchy-Binet